ecmnet/MAVGCL/README.md

 Any feedback, comments and contributions are very welcome.

-**Status:** Last updated 25/06/2016
+**Status:** Last updated 26/06/2016

-- Preferences added: Maintain IP address and port
+- Binaries available with realeases

 **Features:**